 Up a couple steps to the former ladies toilet area.
 Photo: Mike Hume - 2018

-Another look up from the landing.
+Looking up from the landing in 2018.
 The doorway at the left gets you to the balcony lobby and the vomitory going to the house left side of the balcony.
 The stairs beyond go up to the top of the balcony.
 Out to the right is an exit via outside stairs in the forecourt.
-Photo Bill Counter - 2018
+Photo Bill Counter

 A wide angle look from the landing.
-Follow that handrail and you're up to the house left side of the balcony.
+Take the stairs and you're up to the house left side of the balcony.
 Photo: Mike Hume - 2018

 The stairs from the landing to the top of the balcony.
 We're looking into the booth via an emergency exit on the house left end of it.
 It's about 3' above the level of the floor.
 Photo: Bill Counter - 2018